OpenCDSS/cdss-app-tstool-training-user/training/00-intro-getting-started-cdss/00-tstool-intro-getting-started-video-script.md

 ## After starting TSTool

 1. After TSTool is started,
-a prompt will be shown if HydroBase features are enabled.
+if HydroBase features are enabled, a prompt will be shown to select a HydroBase database.
 2. The HydroBase selector will not be shown if HydroBase features have been disabled.

 ## Listing real-time streamflow station time series